GameParrot/mcpelauncher-environmentchanger/README.md

 ## Usage

 - Change the environment via the menu bar.
-You can change time of day, fog color, and cloud height.
+You can change time of day, fog color, cloud height, weather, and moon phase.

 ## Building